ASFOpenSARlab/opensarlab-cluster/README.md

     - `BotoSpawner.user_data_bucket`: The name of the s3 bucket to use when retrieving previously saved data.
 If unset all data left on the node will be deleted when the Notebook server is shut down.
 - *Singleuser Notebook Configuration*
     - In addition to the JupyterHub configuration, the Notebook must also have some configuration values set.
 These are currently being set via `c.Spawner.cmd` as options during the call to the Notebook.
-        - Unfortunately, these settings do not seem to be documented well at all on in the JupyterHub documentation.
+        - Unfortunately, the only documentation I have found for these settings is the `jupyterhub-singleuser --help` output.
     - The current setting that has been working is `'<path/to/jupyterhub-singleuser> --allow-root --ip 0.0.0.0 --port 8080'`.

 ## AWS Resource Setup